samaradel/www_threefold/www.threefoldtoken.com/content/app/app.md

 ### Get On Board with our ThreeFold App

-Dear ThreeFold Foundation member, to make onboarding easier we developed the ThreeFold Foundation App, available on both the Apple store and Google play.
+Dear ThreeFold member, to make onboarding easier we developed the ThreeFold App, available on both the Apple store and Google play.

 [![Apple_App_Badge_New.svg](/img/Apple_App_Badge_New.svg)](http://itunes.apple.com/app/id1276543091)